 When was the last time you took time out of your busy schedule to notice the world changing around you?
-We think you will enjoy your day more if you spend just 15 minutes walking along the canal on the lookout for signs of spring.
+We think you'll enjoy your day more if you spend just a few minutes walking along the canal on the lookout for signs of spring.

 Our ecologists work hard to make sure our canals and rivers are home to a huge variety of flora and fauna.
 We’ve asked them for their favourite signs of spring and they’ve come back with a wide selection of things you may have never noticed.
 How many can you find near you?

 This is a strange plant with leaves shaped like a horse’s foot.
 It produces flowers before its leaves come out.
 You’re more likely to find it in the wetter edges along the canal towpath.

 Keep an eye out for this attractive plant around lock brickwork.
 It looks like a miniature white carpet of flowers.
 It’s common but easily over-looked.